SAOD-research/PECL/README.md

 You can follow the instructions here: [ReDet GitHub](https://github.com/csuhan/ReDet).

 The main difference between the baseline method in this paper and the official ReDet lies in the construction of the sparse annotation dataset, which will be explained in detail below.

 Therefore, you should first run the ReDet code successfully.
 Then, change the data path in `config/ReDet/ReDet_re50_refpn_1x_dota1.py` to the path of the sparse annotation dataset.
 This way, you can obtain the corresponding baseline results.

 ### Prepare sparse annotation DOTA dataset
 It is recommended to symlink the dataset root to ReDet/data.

-Here, we give an example for single scale data preparation of DOTA-v1.5.
+Here, we give an example for single scale data preparation of sparse annotation DOTA-v1.0.

 First, make sure your initial data are in the following structure.